stefanoborini/book-modelviewcontroller/source/01_from_smartui_to_traditional_mvc/index.rst

 In this chapter, we will start from the most trivial implementation of a GUI application with both visual and non-visual logic: a single class responsible for everything.
-This approach, known as Smart-UI, will be our foundation for a progressive refactoring into the three basic components of
+This approach, known as Smart UI, will be our foundation for a progressive refactoring into the three basic components of
 MVC: Model, View and Controller.

 .. toctree::
    :maxdepth: 2